notaryproject/specifications/requirements/verification-by-reference.md

 }
 ```

-Notation CLI could retrieve all signatures with the following command
+Users could retrieve all signatures with the following command

 ```shell
 notation verify registry.contoso.com/marketing/web:a2b2